DavidHe1127/Mr.He_HandBook/DevOps/Tooling/pulumi.md

 ## Secret Management

 Either use one of built-in encryption providers i.e `awskms` and `passphrase` or use SSM secured string or Secret Manager.
-With built-in encryption providers optoin, encrypted values are kept alongside your code while the latter option, encrypted values are kept on remote storage and decrypted when used.
+With built-in encryption providers option, encrypted values are kept alongside your code while the latter option, encrypted values are kept on remote storage and decrypted when used.

 ---